henninb/flutter-fivehundred/QUICK_SETUP_GUIDE.md

 - **Short description** (80 chars):
   ```
-  Classic cribbage card game with beautiful UI and strategic gameplay
+  Classic five hundred card game with beautiful UI and strategic gameplay
   ```

 - **Full description** (up to 4000 chars):
   ```
-  Experience the classic card game of cribbage on your Android device!
+  Experience the classic card game of five hundred on your Android device!

   Features:
-  • Classic cribbage rules
+  • Classic five hundred rules
   • Beautiful, modern interface
   • Hand scoring with detailed breakdown
-  • Pegging mechanics
+  • Bidding mechanics
   • Clean, intuitive design

-  Perfect for both beginners learning cribbage and experienced players
+  Perfect for both beginners learning five hundred and experienced players
   looking for a digital version of this timeless card game.
   ```